tnw-chatc/PeriodicOrbitTTV.jl/README.md

 ## Getting Started

-Most of the time, the information of the system is encoded in an `Orbit` structure, which we will use to perform various operations.
+The information of the system is encoded in an `Orbit` structure, which we will use to perform various operations.

 To construct an `Orbit` structure, you will need
 1. `OptimParatemers` : the set of optimization parameters.